Sandip876/Employee-Record-System-Django/README.md

-# Todo_Django_Prj
+# Employee-Record-System-Django
-To-Do project, built using Django, is a task management application that allows users to create, update, and delete tasks.
-It features user authentication, task prioritization, and deadline tracking.
-The backend is powered by Django's ORM, ensuring efficient data handling, while the frontend uses HTML and CSS for a clean interface.
+The Employee Record System, built with Django, manages employee data, including personal details, job roles, and performance.
+It features CRUD operations, a secure admin interface, and user-friendly authentication.